Understanding Viewpoints

 The viewpoint defines the query rules - for example, you should start with a business process and find all the applications it uses and the rules that determine how that data will be rendered in Ardoq Discover.

 But it’s left to the user to determine which applications they want to see in the business process.
-The user need only work with what they understand, i.e., business processes and avoid the technical layer of the applications.
+The user needs to only work with what they understand, i.e., business processes and avoid the technical layer of the applications.
 In this way, the Ardoq administrator can serve large numbers of requirements without creating separate views for each business process.
 Instead, the Viewpoints allow users to self-serve.

 Ardoq Discover compared to core Ardoq